colinmarc/colinmarc.github.com/blind.md

 ***

 The first snow of the year was in mid-November, on a Friday night.
 Finn had gone home to his parents’ house, so Will stayed up late just to watch, from his window, the big white flakes float lazily down.
-It was impossibly peaceful, and when he held his breath the silence became louder and louder.
+It was impossibly peaceful, and when he held his breath the silence became a quiet roar.

 When he woke up the next morning and went to the window again, the quiet had been replaced with a cheerful chatter.
 He could see lots of other students dancing around in the snow in the quad, starting snowball fights and rolling in the snow.